THE BEST 7 EMAIL MARKETING TIPS AND TRENDS FOR 2020

 Related > Best email marketing software – The List

-OK, so your email looks great, works well on mobile and has a great, snappy headline.
-Now its time to turn your attention to the rest of the content.
-More than ever the audience welcomes clear and concise copy, without laying the buzzwords and jargon on too thick.
+Email recipients want a clear and concise copy, without laying the buzzwords and jargon on too thick.
 Ideal copy length is 50-75 words depending on the large audience.
-And speaking of that audience, make sure that your copy speaks directly to who you are targeting, in a voice that they understand and relate to.
-Localize the content, use short, snappy sentences and always keep things trimmed of fat and compelling.
+Speak directly with a voice that they understand and relate to.
+Use short, snappy sentences and always keep things trimmed of fat and compelling.
 For your design stick to real text HTML.
 Keep the font sizes and line spacing appropriate and optimize line spacing.

 Related >> Best “thank you” email examples